vidyar/shippabledocs1/sources/languages/scala.rst

         # Build Environment
         build_environment: ubuntu1204

-- Set the appropriate languge and version number.
+- Set the appropriate language and version number.
 You can test against multiple versions for a single push by adding more entries.
 Scala minions use ``scala`` by default to set the version.

-- We support SBT,oraclejdk6, oraclejdk7 ,openjdk6 and openjdk7.
+- We support SBT, oraclejdk8, oraclejdk7, openjdk6 and openjdk7.
 Specify Scala versions like 2.8.x, 2.9.x and 2.10.x in the shippable.yml file as shown below.
     .. code-block:: python

 	language: scala